-Who May Apply: Only hunters possessing the required license/ transport tag registered with the Washington Department of Fish and Wildlife as a hunter with a disability may apply.
+Who May Apply: Only hunters possessing the required license/transport tag registered with the Washington Department of Fish and Wildlife as a hunter with a disability designation may apply.
 You may hunt only with the hunting method in compliance with your tag.
-See page 46 for definitions of tag abbreviations (e.g., EA, EF, EM, WA, WF, WM).
-Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category.
-Use the 4-digit "Hunt Choice" number below to submit your application.